Blog

 What is iPaaS?

-In today's era of digitalization, companies can effectively transfer their data between different applications and different software.
-In this way, the need for integration has emerged for companies.
-Integration is an integral part of most business processes; If you have an e-commerce site, you will likely need to work with multiple platforms and applications. iPaaS represents a significant shift in cloud application development.
-The emerging integration platform as a service (iPaaS) represents a significant shift in application development.
+In today's age of digitalization, companies use multiple applications and software to manage their business processes.
+For more efficient processes, they want to provide data flow between these applications.
+This situation has created integration needs for companies.
+Therefore, integration is an integral part of most business processes; if you have an e-commerce site, you will probably need to work with multiple platforms and applications. iPaaS (integration platform as a service) represents a significant shift in cloud application development.

 What is B2B Integration?